-- the pants sometimes make noise while rubbing against each other.
-This diminishes with each wash.
+- Make noise while rubbing against each other

 Made of recycled polyester and polyester mesh, the Columbia Silver Ridge is light with good breathability.
-These pair of pants have received a recommendation from the Skin Cancer Foundations because of its amazing use of UV-absorbent yarns.
+This pair of pants have received a recommendation from the Skin Cancer Foundations because of its great use of UV-absorbent yarns.

-But the winning feature of these pants is its convertible technology which allows wearers to zip off the lower-leg section turning them into shorts.
+But the winning feature of these pants is their convertible technology which allows wearers to zip off the lower-leg section turning them into shorts.